mtlynch/mtlynch.io/content/book-reports/7-habits-of-highly-effective-people/index.md

 ## What I Liked

 * The author genuinely finds human behavior delightful and fascinating, and his writing shows it.
+* Liked P/PC
+* Emotional bank account
+* Time quadrants

 ## What I Disliked

-* I felt like certain topics
+* I felt like certain topics could have been explained better.
   * e.g., the terms "character ethic" and "personality ethic" to me sound very similar but Covey uses them to represent opposite ideas.
+* Some chapters didn't connect with me at all.
+(TODO: Habits with no notes)

 ## Key Takeaways